Pronouns: he, him, his

 His Story

 Kabir’s interest in psychedelic medicine, particularly its therapeutic applications, began the summer after high school during an internship with MAPS in the Santa Cruz office.
-MAPS’ commitment to widespread integrated health and tight-knit workplace community sparked and nurtured his enduring desire to expand access to psychedelic medicines.
+MAPS’ commitment to widespread integrated health and a strong workplace community nurtured his enduring desire to expand access to psychedelic medicines.
 He majored in psychology and wrote his senior thesis on psilocybin therapy as a treatment for existential distress.

-Kabir volunteered for the Measure 109 Psilocybin Therapy campaign in Oregon after graduation.
-The campaign was an inspirational albeit frenzied time for Kabir and his team.
-They were successful and after the victory, Kabir joined the Center for Consciousness Medicine (CCM).
-His work at CCM deepened his enthusiasm for both psychedelic academic research and equity-oriented approaches to psychedelic therapy.
+After graduation, Kabir volunteered for the Measure 109 Psilocybin Therapy campaign in Oregon.
+The campaign’s fast-paced and inspirational environment further solidified his passion for making psychedelic therapy accessible.
+Following the campaign’s success, Kabir joined the Center for Consciousness Medicine (CCM), where he deepened his enthusiasm for academic research and equity-oriented approaches to psychedelic therapy.

 His Why

-A combination of transformative personal experiences and early exposure to groundbreaking clinical research inspired Kabir to pursue a career in the psychedelic therapy space.
-His time working in Oregon on the Measure 109 campaign exposed him to thousands of folks across the state in desperate need of new treatment options.
-This experience instilled a desire to have a meaningful impact on the expansion and accessibility of psychedelic therapy.
+A combination of transformative personal experiences and early exposure to groundbreaking clinical research inspired Kabir to pursue a career in psychedelic therapy.
+His work in Oregon on the Measure 109 campaign exposed him to thousands of individuals in desperate need of innovative treatment options.
+This experience instilled a lasting commitment to expanding the accessibility and equity of psychedelic therapy through education, training, and strategic collaboration.